Night photography can be difficult.

 Along these same lines, try to avoid taking up too much of the frame with the sky (or avoid getting any sky in the frame at all).
 Even on overcast days, the sky will generally be too bright to be able to make it look like night time.

-If you can’t avoid including the sky, you may be able to get around this by taking extra shots at much darker exposures and masking them in with Photoshop later.
-But that is a little off-topic for the current topic.
+If you can’t avoid including the sky, you may be able to get around this by taking extra shots at much darker exposures and masking them in with

 Next, you will need to underexpose the image slightly (without clipping big portions of shadow).
 The best way to get this right is by using the histogram in your camera.
 You want to get the histogram as far to the left as possible without having it go off the left side.